Coders-Bar/Voice-Assistant/README.md

 Please input the voice ID number in (voices[--].id)

 Just run the Jarvis.py in the terminal and this assistant is good to go...

+This software is not subject to copyright protection and is in the public domain.
+This software can be redistributed and/or modified freely provided that any derivative works bear some notice that they are derived from it, and any modified versions bear some notice that they have been modified.